monigarrteam/android-syllabus/README.md

 ## PREREQUISITES
 The following is required to learn how to develop Android apps with MoniGarr.com.

+* 25 hours or less for each project.
 * Laptop & Android Device with Internet Service.
 * Install Github Desktop: https://desktop.github.com/
 * Install Android Studio: http://developer.android.com/sdk/index.html